Dean of Students

 The Office of the Dean of Students is a unit within the Division of Student Life that helps students derive full benefit from their university experience by providing education and support programs and services.
 The office staff works to ensure that all students are supported and accepted and that the obstacles to student success are minimized.

-The purpose of the Bias Response Team is to ensure a just campus.
-It obtains information and responds to incidents of bias on campus and in the community.
+The Bias Education and Response Team works to provide students who have witnessed an act of bias, or have themselves become the target of such an act, an opportunity to be heard and supported.
 Filing a report of bias with the response team adds information that helps improve the climate on campus and in the community.
 The report form is available on the Office of the Dean of Students website.

 Multicultural Education, Student Engagement and Support